Jon Kyl: Political positions

 Kyl at an event in Phoenix in April 2017.

-Kyl is considered to be a conservative and was ranked by National Journal as the fourth-most conservative United States Senator in their March 2007 conservative/liberal rankings.
+Kyl was considered to be a conservative and was ranked by National Journal as the fourth-most conservative United States Senator in their March 2007 conservative/liberal rankings.
 In addition, in April 2006, Kyl was selected by Time Magazine as one of "America's 10 Best Senators"; the magazine cited his successful behind-the-scene efforts as head of the Senate Republican Policy Committee.
-Senator Kyl has earned a 96.58% Lifetime Score from the American Conservative Union.
+Senator Kyl earned a 96.58% Lifetime Score from the American Conservative Union.

-Kyl is a signer of Americans for Tax Reform's Taxpayer Protection Pledge.
+Kyl was a signer of Americans for Tax Reform's Taxpayer Protection Pledge.

 Crime victims' rights

 Kyl was one of the original sponsors, along with Democratic Senator Dianne Feinstein, of an effort to amend the United States Constitution to protect crime victims' rights in the criminal justice system.
 When in 2004 it appeared that the constitutional amendment would not receive the requisite 2/3 support to pass the Senate, Kyl and Feinstein authored the Crime Victims' Rights Act, which listed a victims' bill of rights and provided mandamus relief in appellate court for any victim denied those rights.
 The act also offered sanctions against government officials who wantonly and willfully refused to comply with the Crime Victims' Rights Act.